-Restylane Silk is indicated for submucosal implantation for lip augmentation and dermal implantation for correction of perioral rhytids in patients over the age of 21.
+Restylane® Silk is for lip augmentation and for correction of perioral wrinkles.

-Indication: Sculptra® Aesthetic (injectable poly-L-lactic acid) is indicated for use in people with healthy immune systems as a single regimen for the correction of shallow to deep nasolabial fold contour deficiencies and other facial wrinkles in which deep dermal grid pattern (cross-hatch) injection technique is appropriate.
+is indicated for use in people with healthy immune systems for the correction of shallow to deep nasolabial fold contour deficiencies and other facial wrinkles.

-Sculptra Aesthetic has unique injection requirements and should only be used by a trained physician.
+Sculptra has unique injection requirements and should only be used by a trained healthcare practitioner.
 Contour deficiencies should not be overcorrected because they are expected to gradually improve after treatment.

 The most common side effects after initial treatment include injection site swelling, tenderness, redness, pain, bruising, bleeding, itching and lumps.
 Other side effects may include small lumps under the skin that are sometimes noticeable when pressing on the treated area.
 Larger lumps, some with delayed onset with or without inflammation or skin discoloration, have also been reported.

-Sculptra Aesthetic is available only through a licensed practitioner.
-View the Complete Instructions for Use.
+Sculptra is available only through a licensed practitioner.
+View the complete Instructions for Use.